Virginia Zeani: Early life and education

-Zeani was born on 21 October 1925 in Solovăstru, a central Transylvania village located in Romania.
-She has described to interviewers a childhood where despite bronchial troubles, she was always singing, even when she was fetching water from the river for cooking.
-She said that music had "entered her soul" after hearing a band of gypsies one of whom was playing a hora on the violin, and at the age of nine she became determined to be an opera singer after hearing a performance of Madama Butterfly.
-When she was 13 a benefactor in the village paid for her to study singing in Bucharest, first with Lucia Anghel, and then with Lydia Lipkowska.
-Zeani sought out Lipkowska when she had begun to doubt Anghel's assessment of her voice as a mezzo-soprano.
-Lipkowska agreed that her voice was that of a soprano and trained her in that repertoire.
-After World War II ended she emigrated to Italy and continued her vocal studies in Milan.
+I had no high notes at all at that point in my life, but after she accepted me and I worked with her for three months I had an incredible range.

+After World War II ended, Zeani emigrated to Italy and continued her vocal studies in Milan.
 By then she knew the leading soprano roles in four operas by heart—the title role in Manon, Marguerite in Faust, Violetta in La traviata and Mimì in La bohème.
 In Milan she had extensive coaching with the conductor Antonio Narducci.
-She also sought out the tenor Aureliano Pertile who had long been one of her idols for the beauty of his phrasing and diction.
-She called at his house and according to Zeani, when he opened the door she burst into tears and was unable to speak.
-Pertile's wife ushered her inside and after talking to her Pertile accepted her as a student on a non-paying basis, giving her private lessons and allowing her to attend his master-classes.
+She also sought out the tenor Aureliano Pertile, who had long been one of her idols for the beauty of his phrasing and diction.
+She called at his house and, according to Zeani, when he opened the door she burst into tears and was unable to speak.
+Pertile's wife ushered her inside and, after talking to her, Pertile accepted her as a student on a non-paying basis, giving her private lessons and allowing her to attend his master classes.
 She repaid him by running errands and helping his wife with household chores.